2027 Boston Marathon Cutoff Time Tracker and Prediction

 With these assumptions – and the underlying data of results – it’s possible to make a simple prediction of what the likely cutoff time will be.

-An Example of the Math Underlying the Dashboard
+An Example of How the Math Works

 Can I Play With the Data Directly?

 The individual results used for this dashboard is a large, raw dataset.
 The dashboard is designed to make it easier for your average runner to understand.
+I’ve invested a considerable amount of time into cleaning and processing that data to produce a simple set of visuals and a single projection.

 But if you’re a data professional, you might be interested in doing your own analysis of this data – either to make your own Boston cutoff prediction or for some other purpose.
 I’ve published the full dataset, and you can read more about that here.